Zarcolio/Wappaligner/README.md

 "*Wappalyzer is a cross-platform utility that uncovers the technologies used on websites.
 It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.*"

-Wappaligner changes the output of Wappalyzer into something human readable and it provides links to usefull websites and a Google query for finding information on vulnerabilities.
+Wappaligner changes the output of Wappalyzer into something human readable.
+It also provides links to usefull websites and a Google query for finding information on vulnerabilities.
 No installation is needed.

 # Install Wappalyzer